barbecue logo 2.Ribs

 Cherry wood chunks on a dark colored wooden backgro.

-One of the very best woods for ribs, cherry delivers rich flavor, subtle sweetness, and absolutely glorious color.
+Cherry is one of the very best woods for ribs, delivering rich flavor, subtle sweetness, and absolutely glorious color.
 (Go back and watch the video I linked to in the Why Add Smoke At All?
 Section if you haven’t already.
 Those are beautiful ribs.)

 It’s a perfect match for almost any kind of sauce, too.